melezhik/apkbuild-strict/README.md

 # apkbuild-strict

-Example of validation of APKBUILD files using Sparrow6 Task Check DSL
+Validate APKBUILD files using Sparrow6 Task Check DSL:

+- verify maintainer identity
+- verify that pkgrel is set and differs from the current package version

 # Install